Chart Color Schemes

 Beaumaris demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Beaumaris significantly surpasses broader benchmarks.
-As of a recent report, 44.7% of residents aged 15+ hold university qualifications compared to the national average of 30.4% and the Victorian average of 33.4%.
-This educational advantage is reflected in the types of qualifications held: Bachelor degrees lead at 29.9%, followed by postgraduate qualifications (10.3%) and graduate diplomas (4.5%).
-Vocational pathways account for 24.1% of qualifications among those aged 15+, with advanced diplomas making up 12.3% and certificates 11.8%.
+Beaumaris' educational attainment exceeds national averages.
+Among residents aged 15 and above, 44.7% possess university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
+Bachelor degrees are the most common at 29.9%, followed by postgraduate qualifications (10.3%) and graduate diplomas (4.5%).
+Vocational pathways account for 24.1% of qualifications, with advanced diplomas at 12.3% and certificates at 11.8%.

-Educational participation is notably high, with 30.4% of residents currently enrolled in formal education.
+Educational participation is high, with 30.4% of residents currently enrolled in formal education.
 This includes 10.5% in secondary education, 9.9% in primary education, and 6.1% pursuing tertiary education.
-Beaumaris's 4 schools have a combined enrollment reaching 2,168 students as of the latest data available.
-The area demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1135.
-Education provision is balanced with 3 primary and 1 secondary school serving distinct age groups.

 Frequently Asked Questions - Education